 Solar eclipses are rare and incredible events.
 As the sun embarks on its journey across the cosmic landscape, the moon’s shadow blocks out its light for a few brief moments.
 Although most of us have watched these once-a-year events with sunglasses in tow, we probably haven’t thought about how these events might affect some of our newest pieces of technology, like our driverless cars.

 At Torc, we’re excited to say that we’ve officially tested our self-driving car software in the midst of a solar eclipse.
 In 2017, during a 91% eclipse, our automated vehicle drove through highway and urban environments alike to test out the software’s capabilities.

-While a solar eclipse is rare, the testing provided a valuable opportunity to test the technology during changing lighting conditions.
-Self-driving cars must be capable of entering or exiting a tunnel, detecting traffic lights in direct sunlight, and encountering high beam headlights at night from oncoming traffic, and more.
+While solar eclipses are rare, they can provide valuable opportunities to test how our technology performs during irregular changes in lighting.
+Self-driving cars must be capable of entering or exiting a tunnel, detecting traffic lights in direct sunlight, encountering high beam headlights at night from oncoming traffic, and more.
 Lighting conditions can be highly variable and can change in an instant, meaning that our driverless technology must be up to all kinds of challenges.

-Earlier this year, Torc completed 4,300 autonomous miles in its coast-to-coast self-driving trip from Washington, D.C., to Seattle, Washington, and back to Richmond, Virginia.
-Torc’s self-driving vehicles performed in West Virginia’s mountainous terrain in heavy rain, to the straight and flat plains of the dry Midwest region.
+Earlier in 2017, Torc completed 4,300 autonomous miles in its coast-to-coast self-driving trip from Washington, D.C., to Seattle, Washington, and back to Richmond, Virginia.
+Torc’s self-driving vehicles performed incredibly, whether they were in West Virginia’s mountainous landscape in heavy rain or the straight and flat plains of the dry Midwest.